elmtree-askmo/cloudcannon-app/content/learn/education-studies/why-is-conceptual-understanding-important-in-math-beyond-memorization.md

 url: /learn/education-studies/questions/why-is-conceptual-understanding-important-in-math-beyond-memorization
 score: -1.0
 related_article1:
-    id: 165515
+    id: 165508
     title: >-
-        What are the stages of information processing, and how do they contribute to learning?
+        What strategies can be used to manage cognitive load effectively during note-taking?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-stages-of-information-processing-and-how-do-they-contribute-to-learning
+    url: /learn/education-studies/questions/what-strategies-can-be-used-to-manage-cognitive-load-effectively-during-notetaking
 related_article2:
-    id: 165520
+    id: 165523
     title: >-
-        What techniques can be used to write effective questions for self-assessment?
+        What are the advantages of using digital note-taking tools for organization and accessibility?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-write-effective-questions-for-selfassessment
+    url: /learn/education-studies/questions/what-are-the-advantages-of-using-digital-notetaking-tools-for-organization-and-accessibility
 related_article3:
-    id: 165516
+    id: 165508
     title: >-
-        How can asking questions and making connections improve information processing?
+        What strategies can be used to manage cognitive load effectively during note-taking?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-asking-questions-and-making-connections-improve-information-processing
+    url: /learn/education-studies/questions/what-strategies-can-be-used-to-manage-cognitive-load-effectively-during-notetaking
 related_article4:
-    id: 165520
+    id: 165519
     title: >-
-        What techniques can be used to write effective questions for self-assessment?
+        How do questions play a role in setting learning objectives and stimulating critical thinking?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-write-effective-questions-for-selfassessment
-related_article5:
-    id: 165521
-    title: >-
-        What are the steps involved in creating flowcharts, and how do they help visualize sequences?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-steps-involved-in-creating-flowcharts-and-how-do-they-help-visualize-sequences
+    url: /learn/education-studies/questions/how-do-questions-play-a-role-in-setting-learning-objectives-and-stimulating-critical-thinking
 ---

 &nbsp;